BigBitBusInc/kubernetes-automation-toolkit/code/app-code/api/todo-python-django/README.md

 skaffold run --default-repo localhost:32000
 ```

-You can always make code changes to the frontend and then run the skaffold `run` command again to deploy the changes into the Kubernetes cluster.
+You can always make code changes and then run the skaffold `run` command again to deploy the changes into the Kubernetes cluster.
 Learn more about other [skaffold developer and operations workflows](https://skaffold.dev/docs/workflows/).

-We have just used Skaffold to deploy the Helm chart of our to-do API into the Kubernetes cluster.

 **Side note:** If you are looking to create a Helm chart for your own project we recommend starting from the boiler-plate code generated by [`helm create`](https://helm.sh/docs/helm/helm_create/).
 This command will create a basic layout that you can then adapt to your application.
 ## Usage